youngwookim/awesome-hadoop/README.md

 * [Hadoop Summit](http://hadoopsummit.org/)

 # Other Awesome Lists
-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) and [awesome](https://github.com/sindresorhus/awesome) list.